($550) Cost to ship a car from Chicago, IL to Des Moines, IA

 The best Chicago to Des Moines car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Chicago to Des Moines:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Chicago to Des Moines:

 - Best for Real-Time Tracking: Nexus Auto Transport